reposense/RepoSense/docs/dg/learningBasics.md

 1. Open a [report](https://dashboard-1507-pr-reposense-reposense.surge.sh/).
 2. Randomly open the commits panel of an author.
-3. Select a random commit in the commits panel, and hover your mouse on the icons on the commit title, there is no tooltip shown.
-For example, given the [report](https://dashboard-1507-pr-reposense-reposense.surge.sh/?search=&sort=groupTitle&sortWithin=title&since=&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=zoom&zA=eugenepeh&zR=reposense%2FRepoSense%5Bmaster%5D&zACS=99.28792569659443&zS=2017-10-09&zFS=&zU=2021-04-04&zMG=undefined&zFTF=commit&zFGS=groupByRepos&zFR=false) if you hover the mouse over the commit title `README: add acknowledgements section (#978)`, you should see a tooltip saying `Click to hide file details`, there is no corresponding tip shown.
+3. Select a random commit in the commits panel, and hover your mouse on the icons on the commit title, there is no tooltip shown saying that it will redirect you to a different site.
+* For example, given the [report](https://dashboard-1507-pr-reposense-reposense.surge.sh/?search=&sort=groupTitle&sortWithin=title&since=&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=zoom&zA=eugenepeh&zR=reposense%2FRepoSense%5Bmaster%5D&zACS=99.28792569659443&zS=2017-10-09&zFS=&zU=2021-04-04&zMG=undefined&zFTF=commit&zFGS=groupByRepos&zFR=false) if you hover the mouse over the commit title `README: add acknowledgements section (#978)`, there is no corresponding tip shown, but when you click on the commit title, you will be redirected to a different site to see the commit details.

 **Your Task**